well1791/belief-systems/chapters/chapter01.md

   2. If addition is an operation, and operations can receive real numbers, and real numbers can be written with their respective sign then, the arguments for the addition operation can be written with their respective sign.
 That means, the exercise can be written like this:
   * x = +3 + -5 + +7
-But, the problem is still there, the ambiguity of the symbol difficults the reading.
-Let's define a new symbol ⊕ for the addition operation and see how it changes:
+But, the problem is still there, the mix between symbols and operations difficults the reading.
+So, let's define a new symbol ⊕ for the addition operation and see how it changes:
   * x = +3 ⊕ -5 ⊕ +7
 Finally!
 The exercise is completely clear now.